armbian/documentation/docs/User-Guide_Getting-Started.md

 ## Download the image

-If your hardware is [supported](index.md#which-hardware-is-supported), you must download an image for your board.
-All of our system images can be found at <https://www.armbian.com/download/> or at one of our [many mirrors](Mirrors.md).
-You will find that there are different types of images, either using Debian GNU/Linux or Ubuntu as their base operating system.
+If your hardware is [supported](index.md#which-hardware-is-supported), the recommended way to get started is to use **[Armbian Imager](https://github.com/armbian/imager/releases)** to select your board, download the appropriate image, and flash it in one step; alternatively, images can also be downloaded manually from [https://www.armbian.com/download/](https://www.armbian.com/download/) and flashed using Armbian Imager.

 <!-- TODO: add some information about using the user interface on the site -->